Los Angeles City Officials Increase Productivity Using ArcGIS Workflow Manager

 The system’s versioning manager traces edits and links to parcel documentation so that the department retrieves crucial metadata about edits in more detail than traditional geodatabase archiving alone.
 Because Workflow Manager is an ArcGIS extension, staff interacts with land data via the normal ArcMap interface.
 By selecting an area of interest, they see all the job tracking identifiers associated with that location area.
 They can then dive deeper into the data to see documentation, scanned maps, ordinances, history, and why changes were made.

 The path to greater productivity

 The planning department keeps track of over 880,000 parcels within 58,000 zoning polygons and 53,000 general plan land use polygons.
-Managing the database was overwhelming due to the need to keep temporal records and the enormous number of edits made across a large date range.
+Managing the database was overwhelming.
+Staff had to manage temporal records and maintain an enormous number of edits made across a large date range.
 Members of the department’s implementation team described what data management was like prior to the digitized job tracking system.

 Work assignments were based on the tiled coverages—a total of 1,916 citywide.
 But a supervisor could not tell what changes were made or trace the transaction edits.
 Most of the changes were marked on paper.
 If someone had to take over someone else’s assignment, that person had to follow a trail of paper notes to find clues about work already done.

 Department leaders decided to modernize the data management system by implementing a GIS digital job tracking system.
 Their expectations were that the technology would improve editing, ensure healthy data, quickly trace past transactions, and have the agility to evolve and grow long into the future.
 The department’s leadership team drove the initiative, scrapping paper workflows in favor of digital ones.
 It also reorganized the department’s staff to improve data flow.
 Leadership’s willingness to restructure positions and work processes and recognize skill requirements drove the department’s successful job tracking implementation.